 The Physical Activity, Energetics and Metabolism (PAEM) Research Group

 High-quality nutrition and physical activity are critical in optimal growth and development in children.
-Correspondingly, suboptimal nutrition and exercise are causative factors in the development of obesity, and improvement of these factors are vital for the reversal of obesity and its corresponding disturbances in metabolism.
+Correspondingly, poor nutrition and sub-optimal amounts of exercise are causative factors in the development of obesity, and improvement of these factors are vital for the reversal of obesity and its corresponding disturbances in metabolism.
 The aim of the Physical Activity, Energetics and Metabolism (PAEM) research group is to determine the role of physical activity in normal growth and development and in prevention of obesity in children.

 The overall aim of the core is to promote life-long health, and prevent obesity and disorders through studies of: